Italian director Franco Zeffirelli dead at 96 | DW | 15.06.2019

 Work for the Vatican and in politics

-Zeffirelli worked with opera greats such as Luciano Pavarotti, Placido Domingo, and Callas, whom he adored, as well as maintaining long friendships with actors such as Burton, Taylor, and Gina Lollobrigida.
+Zeffirelli worked with opera greats such as Luciano Pavarotti, Placido Domingo, and Callas, whom he adored, and maintained long friendships with actors such as Burton, Taylor, and Gina Lollobrigida.

 A bastard and a knight